compassionate & gentle practices

 Stephanee Howell offers compassionate, therapeutic yoga classes, restorative yoga classes, workshops, private & group yoga therapy sessions with particular focus on cancer survivors & caregivers.

 Inspired by yoga’s inherent wisdom & healing potential, she invites her students, beginners to experienced alike, to deepen their self-awareness through breathwork, meditation, & unique, expressive-art practices.

 Stephanee encourages her yoga students to be inspired by their own open heart.
 Stephanee’s classes cultivate inner calm & intuitive awareness.
 Her history of nursing & current work as a hospice volunteer inform her Kripalu-based teaching style, creating a gentle & meditative experience.
 She helps students to develop integral qualities such as grace & mindfulness, guiding them into an enriching & nurturing yoga practice, fluid from mat to life.

-Stephanee is a 200 hr Registered Yoga Teacher certified by the Kripalu Center for Yoga & Health, a 500 hr Registered Phoenix Rising Therapeutic Yoga Teacher, & a Certified Phoenix Rising Yoga Therapist (IAYT Certification in 2017).
+Stephanee is a 200 hr Registered Yoga Teacher certified by the Kripalu Center for Yoga & Health, a 500 hr Registered Phoenix Rising Therapeutic Yoga Teacher, & a Phoenix Rising C-IAYT (International Certification as a Yoga Therapist).
 She is certified by the National Yoga Alliance with additional certified training in Y4C’s (Yoga for Cancer) specialized teaching methodology, training in the Mindful Yoga for Cancer Integrative/Research-Based Model, & certification in Restorative Yoga with Jillian Pransky, a Yoga Works instructor.
 Stephanee is a retired (ICU) RN & holds a Master’s Degree in Transpersonal Psychology specializing in Creativity & Innovation.